A glimpse of how life is lived here.

 Entrance to an apartment building on Carrer Provença in L’Antiga Esquerra de l’Eixample

-Thursday evening met with the film-maker, Justin Donlon, at Gredos, a granja, or snack bar, across the street from Verdaguer metro, to discuss my role in a planned documentary about the artist, Geoff Harwood.
+In the evening I met with the film-maker, Justin Donlon, at Gredos, a granja, or snack bar, across the street from Verdaguer metro, to discuss my role in a planned documentary about the artist, Geoff Harwood.

 The movie, Learning to Drive, starring Ben Kingsley, and directed by local dirctor, Isabel Coixet, was ok, verging on good.
 The acting, camerawork and editing all superb.
 But for me, the script lacked a certain necessary tension.